The pros and cons of the most popular journey mapping tools and how to find right tool for your next project.

 After having tried all the different tools over the past decade, I've come to a personal preference.

-The journey mapping tool I reach for these days is Custellence.
+The journey mapping tool I reach for at the time of writing is Custellence.

 For me, Custellence strikes the perfect balance between giving you flexibility while at the same time providing a clear structure.